Constellation-Labs/documentation-hub/nodes/validator/manualInstall/nonRootUser.md

 At this point in the documentation, you should have successfully accessed your **new** VPS (Virtual Private Server) in the cloud of your choice.

-:::info
+:::info GCP USERS
 If you are utilizing **GCP** (Google Cloud Platform) this section can be skipped, and you can proceed directly to the next section [installing depenencies](dependencies)
 :::

-Best practice is **not** to be **`root`** or a `generic commonly used and known username` like the **ubuntu** user that AWS uses on their default AMI instances.
+Best practice is **not** to be logged in as the **`root`** user, or a `generic commonly used and known username` such as the **ubuntu** user that AWS uses on their default AMI (Amazon Machine Image) instances.

-This can give **bad actors** an easy ability to gues at options to gain access to your instance, for nefarious activities.
+This can give **bad actors** an easier avenue and the ability to guess at `well known` options to gain access to your instance, for nefarious activities.

-The **root** user has privileges that are too expansive and has unrestricted access to do things that; whether nefarious or not, can still cause trouble.
+The **root** user has privileges that are too expansive and it has unrestricted access to do things that; whether nefarious or not, can still cause trouble.

 :::note
 You can review the section on passwords for a quick reference to differences between passwords and passphrases [here](../password)